-- More than 2 million Michigan residents are enrolled in Medicare.
+- Nearly 2.2 million Michigan residents are enrolled in Medicare.1

-- Nearly half of Michigan Medicare beneficiaries are enrolled in Medicare Advantage plans
+- 59% of Michigan Medicare beneficiaries are enrolled in Medicare Advantage plans.1

-- Michigan has a robust Medicare Advantage market, with at least 12 plans available statewide, and more than 50 in some counties.
+- Michigan has a robust Medicare Advantage market, with at least 26 plans available statewide, and more than 70 in some counties.2

-- There are 29 stand-alone Part D prescription plans available in Michigan in 2021, with premiums that range from about $7 to $109 per month.
+- There are 24 stand-alone Medicare Part D prescription drug plans available in Michigan in 2023, with premiums starting at $3.20 per month.4

 Medicare enrollment in Michigan

-For most Americans, filing for Medicare benefits is part of turning 65.
-But Medicare coverage enrollment is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have ALS or end-stage renal disease.
+For most people, signing up for Medicare benefits is part of turning age 65.
+But Medicare enrollment is also triggered for younger people if they’re disabled and have been receiving disability benefits for 24 months, or if they have amyotrophic lateral sclerosis (ALS) or end-stage renal disease.

-When we look at nationwide Medicare enrollment, 15 percent of beneficiaries are under the age of 65.
-It’s a little higher in Michigan, where 17 percent of Medicare beneficiaries are eligible due to disability rather than age.
-On the high and low ends of the spectrum, 22 percent of Medicare beneficiaries in Alabama, Arkansas, Kentucky, and Mississippi are disabled and under age 65, while just 9 percent of Hawaii Medicare beneficiaries are eligible due to disability.
+When we look at nationwide Medicare enrollment, nearly 12% of beneficiaries are under the age of 65.7 It’s a little higher in Michigan, where about 14% of Medicare beneficiaries are eligible due to disability rather than age.5

 Original Medicare in Michigan